This article provides an overview of technology resources at Illinois State University.

 Your UID Number is displayed on the front of your Redbird Card.
-Transfer students, new faculty, and new staff should pick a Redbird Card from the Redbird Card Office on the second floor of the Bone Student Center.
+Transfer students, new faculty, and new staff should pick a Redbird Card from the Redbird Card Office on the first floor of the Bone Student Center.
 Incoming freshmen get their Redbird Cards (and learn their UID Numbers) during Preview: Freshman Summer Orientation.

 Your ULID and Password

 Everyone at Illinois State University has a University Logon ID, or ULID.
 Your ULID is your user name; use it to log on to electronic resources offered on campus.
 Your ULID is generated based on your name.
 You must activate your ULID account before you can use it.